whuang288alex/mock_uwb/README.md

 # mock_uwb

-This project simulates the "three-point fix" method that is widely used to locate a tag's location.
+This project simulates the "three-point" method that is widely used to locate a tag's location.
-In theory, by using measured distances between tags and anchor points, we will get only one possible result.
+In theory, by using measured distances between tags and anchor points, we can obtain the location of the tag given that we already knew where the anchor points are.
+Below is an image illustating the concept.

 ![image](https://user-images.githubusercontent.com/91099638/181723429-83da4c1a-bd42-45ab-8751-2c0dccc3e411.png)

 However, in reality, measurment errors might result in three circles having no intersection or many intersections.
-Therefore, this project aims to solve this problem by finding a best estimated point even if the measured distances results in obscure results.
+Therefore, this project aims to solve this problem by finding a best estimated point even if the measured distances lead to an obscure result.

 ## Set Up